ten-protocol/ten-whitepaper/registrations.md

 * Set up a server with a valid, unaltered, up-to-date and secured TEE and provide an attestation from the hardware manufacturer or a delegate to the management contract.
 * On seeing this request to join the network published to the L1, another registered TEE shares the secret to encrypt and decrypt user transactions.
 * Once in possession of the secret, the TEE can start processing all the L2 transactions stored on the L1 blockchain and build the state.
-* Upon completion, the new aggregator can join the gossip with the other aggregators and participate in the lottery for producing rollups.
+* Upon completion, the new Aggregator can join the gossip with the other Aggregators and participate in the lottery for producing rollups.
 * Some end users send encrypted instructions directly to this node server.
 The node gossips these with other nodes in the L2 network, encrypted with the shared secret.
-* As aggregators process messages, they maintain the L2 state in the encrypted TEE memory or encrypted in a local database.
+* As Aggregators process messages, they maintain the L2 state in the encrypted TEE memory or encrypted in a local database.
 Then, if they are the lottery winner, they create a valid rollup and publish it to L1 when the time comes.
-* All aggregators keep track of the blocks submitted to the management contract to ensure they are up-to-date with the source of truth.
+* All Aggregators keep track of the blocks submitted to the management contract to ensure they are up-to-date with the source of truth.
-* The first aggregator to register has a unique role, as it has to create the shared secret.
+* The first Aggregator to register has a unique role, as it has to create the shared secret.

 Note: Each aggregator needs an ETH balance on the L1 to pay for the submission of the rollup.